lingtalfi/Kit_PicassoWidget/personal/mydoc/pages/conception-notes.md

 in the widget dir is a good idea (makes it easy for the maintainer to access the preset list if she wants to change something).

+2019-05-11: Today it's a day off for me, but I just wanted to write some morning thoughts I had about presets, because they are VERY IMPORTANT.

+- PRESETS DON'T ADD ANY COST IN RUNTIME !!!

+A preset is like a copy paste operation that the user does during the configuration of her website.

+When the page is rendered, the preset is already written in the configuration and nobody can tell whether a preset was used or not.

+Usually in terms of implementation, we imagine a gui connected to a database, which provides the user with a list of presets.

+That works just fine with the database.

+With the babyYaml implementation, we can do the same if we write directly into the file, or we can just let the user copy paste the snippets manually (if I'm too lazy to implement the first idea), if that's ok with them.
+For instance, that's ok with me, because babyYaml is a developer format in the first place: it's a format for people who put their hands dirty, and so a copy paste is just a simple operation.

+Ok, I'm out.